 Gather the ingredients.

-Add the cooked chicken, sour cream, wing sauce, chicken soup, pepper jack cheese, and frozen tater tots to a large bowl.
+Add the cooked chicken, sour cream, wing sauce, cream of chicken soup, pepper jack cheese, and frozen Tater Tots to a large bowl.

 Stir the ingredients gently to completely combine.
-Make sure the sauce and sour cream is evenly distributed.
+Make sure the sauce and sour cream are evenly distributed.
 Use a spatula to help combine the ingredients.
-Add a the teaspoon of salt and pepper.
+Add a teaspoon of salt and pepper.

-Place in the oven and bake for 25 to 30 minutes or until slightly browned and bubbly.
-Top with ranch dressing, chopped celery, and chopped parsley if you wish.
+Place in the oven at 350 F and bake for 25 to 30 minutes or until slightly browned and bubbly.
+Top with chopped celery, ranch dressing, and chopped parsley if you wish.